xcore/sw_audio_effects/module_dsp_short_reverb/doc/programming.rst

 	WARNING: This must be called before ... use_reverb() Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an *.xc file.

-NB After initialisation, config_reverb() can be called again as required to re-configure the reverb parameters.
+Note After initialisation, config_reverb() can be called again as required to re-configure the reverb parameters.

 The default reverb parameters are set in the dsp_control() function in file dsp_control.xc.
 These can be overwritten before calling config_reverb.
 Currently the room_size is scaled to suit the number of channels required. e.g def_param_s.room_size = (80 / NUM_REVERB_CHANS);

-NB The maximum room-size is limited by the amount of memory used for the delay-line.
+Note The maximum room-size is limited by the amount of memory used for the delay-line.

 Demo Applications
 =================